Anushka22-lab/Anushka22-lab/README.md

 # Hi, I'm Anushka Kesarwani 👋

-🌸 *"Crafting code with curiosity and a pinch of creativity."* ✨
+🌸 Crafting code with curiosity and a pinch of creativity.✨

 I’m a B.Tech student who loves exploring **Web Development** and **Competitive Programming**.
 From solving tricky **DSA problems** to bringing ideas to life with **MERN stack apps**, I enjoy building things that are both smart and user-friendly 🚀